cbourke/ComputerScienceI/documents/faq.md

 canvas, you may need to *merge* the multiple accounts you created.
 To do so see this [help page](https://zybooks.zendesk.com/hc/en-us/articles/360007536553-I-already-paid-so-why-am-I-being-asked-to-subscribe-again)

+# Gradescope

+## What is Gradescope

+Gradescope is the autograding system we use for this course.
+It is fully integrated with Canvas.
+You submit your source files and automated tests will run to determine if your code is correct or not.
+You can submit and resubmit as many times as you need up until the due date.

+## I'm having trouble

+* Mac/Safari, you may need to disable the option to prevent cross-site tracking: Settings > Uncheck the "Prevent cross-site tracking" box.

 # Campuswire

 ## What is Campuswire?